SoftUni-Internal/interactive-content/EN/06-Applications-Routing/05-Homework.md

 - **Edit Team**

-- **View Team Details**: a detailed page that shows all of the members of the team and management controls.
+- **View Team Details**: a detailed page that shows all of the members of the team and management controls

 Create a header that is shared across all pages and place links to the relevant sections in it.